derekburgess/jaws/README.md

 ## Evidence, provenance, and non-goals

-Research results should retain enough information to be reproduced and challenged: capture and session identifiers, observation scope, entity definition, feature and model configuration, reference population, ranking parameters, software version, ranked outputs, labels, metrics, and generated artifacts.
+Research results retain enough information to be reproduced and challenged: capture and session identifiers, observation scope, entity definition, feature and model configuration, reference population, ranking parameters, software version, ranked outputs, labels, metrics, and generated artifacts.

 JAWS does not currently claim to: